 Orientation and Continuing Education

-The program begins with orientation the Tuesday after Memorial Day.
+The program begins on Monday, June 3rd, 2024.
 Orientation acclimates participants to Gillette and to their individual units.
 It includes a variety of hands-on training opportunities in addition to structured classroom time.
 Participants learn about our organization, essential policies and procedures, pain management techniques, safety guidelines and electronic medical records.
-The Summer Intern Program runs through the first week of August.
+The last day of the Summer Intern program is Friday, August 8th, 2024.

 Employment and Scheduling